Ajayman/learn-today/README.md

       dynamically typed language perform type checking at runtime(at the time of when executable code is running)

    compile time and runtime    http://net-informations.com/python/iq/checking.htm

+# request and response in server (http request )
+     it is like request to the bank and response by the the bank